Please read these terms and conditions before booking your holiday cottage. If you have any questions about them please do not hesitate to contact us.

 - Booking – A provisional booking can be made using the online reservation system.
 If you don’t have access to the internet or would prefer to discuss your holiday preferences, please call us on 01728 638962 or email [email protected] We will help you find the right property for your holiday but reserve the right to refuse any booking without explanation.
 Calls to our office may be recorded for training and monitoring purposes.
 For properties that have special offers applied, it is the largest offer on the property that is valid at the time booking, two special offers cannot be processed on one booking.

 - Booking Fee – A non-refundable booking fee is applicable to all bookings, payable with the deposit.
+The only exception to clause 3 if your booking has been affected by Covid-19 and a refund is requested.

 - Payment – A booking deposit of 25% of the cost of the holiday plus the booking fee must be paid within 24 hours of making your provisional booking and can be paid by debit card or credit card.
 The booking is only confirmed after the deposit is received and a Booking Confirmation email sent from the agent to the Occupier.
 The Agent will contact you by email unless you advise that you would prefer to be contacted by post.
 You should read the confirmation details carefully and contact the Agent immediately if anything is incorrect.